gujianliang/test2/API Reference .md

  ##  App developer implementation when DApp calls get address function

- >  delegate function that must be implemented to support the DApp environment
+ >  Delegate function that must be implemented to support the DApp environment
  >  @param callback : Callback after the end. addressList :address list
  >
  >